Modern slavery statement

 Transparency

-We invested in systems and reporting to support product traceability.
-We are continuing to invest in our systems to further enhance the detailed visibility of our end to end supply chain.
+We continued to invest in systems and reporting to support product traceability.
+We will launch a new ERP system, which will streamline our business processes.
+This will enhance the detailed visibility of our end to end supply chains.

-We will continue to identify ways to reduce the risk of modern slavery in our procurement process and GNFR partners.
+We will continue to identify ways to avoid and mitigate the risk of modern slavery in our supply chains, procurement processes and with our GNFR partners.

-We're committing to providing our product and operations teams with specialist training in order to build capability within the team on identifying and managing labour exploitation in our highest risk areas.
+We will provide our product and operations teams with specialist training in order to build the skills and knowledge that will help them to identify labour exploitation in our highest risk areas.

 Board approval